-CIS 177 CCNA 2 Routing Protocols and Concepts

-Sem: S Pre-Req: CIS 176 3 Lec. hrs. /week
+CIS 177 CCNA 2 Routing Protocols and Concepts 3 cr.
+Sem: S 3 Lec. hrs. /week

 This course describes the architecture, components, and operation of routers, and explains the principles of routing and routing protocols.
 Students analyze, configure, verify, and troubleshoot the primary routing protocols, RIPv1, RIPv2, EIGRP, and OSPF.
 By the end of this course, students will be able to recognize and correct common routing issues and problems.
 Students complete a basic procedural lab, followed by basic configuration, implementation, and troubleshooting labs in each chapter.
 Packet Tracer activities reinforce new concepts, and allow students to model and analyze routing processes that may be difficult to visualize or understand.